 At the start of a winter training regime, high numbers of reps should be done to build a base of strength through increases in muscle size (hypertrophy).
 This would typically be something like 4 sets of 10 reps on many exercises.
 As the winter progresses you should increase the weight and cut the reps, maybe looking for around 3 x 6 by February (this is for a single periodised year - when you'll compete in the summer only).

 The finishing touches are put to your weights by alternating high speed, low weight reps for power (e.g. 3 x 6 on a very light weight) and very heavy weight with low reps (3 x 3 on 90% of maximal lift) for pure strength.

 Plyometric work is used to increase power and speed of movement.
 This is normally in the form of body weight explosive jumping and bounding.
 There is much more information on this in the Strength and Mobility Drills section within our running section.

-It is a good idea to build up the number of plyometric exercises that you do slowly over a number of weeks as they can be quite hard work and your body will take a while to get used to them.
+It is a good idea to do your plyometrics at the beginning of your session when you are less fatigued so you can really focus on doing each movement with maximum speed, effort and intent (otherwise it is pointless doing them).
+It is also important to take adequate rest between sets so that you maintain the quality of the exercises in each set.
+Build up the number of plyometric exercises that you do slowly over a number of weeks as they can be quite hard work and your body will take a while to get used to them.

-Plyometrics can be carried out throughout the year, but you should avoid doing too much around the time of competitions, so that you allow your legs to be as fresh as possible when you compete.
+Plyometrics can be performed throughout the year, but you should avoid doing too many in the run up to competitions as you want your legs to be as fresh as possible when you compete.